ArnabDutta246/ionic_yoga_app/README.md

+### :coffee: My message
+> Still working to complete this application and add new features with may helpful for any other applications.
+> If you finds this repository helpful :thumbsup:
+> please give star :star:
+> this support encourage me a lot :muscle: :blush:

-# ionic_yoga_app :lotus_position_man:
+# :lotus_position_man: Daily Yoga App
-Building yoga daily practice a basic application using ionic 5 capacitor.
-Try to stabling MVC pattern and clean code with interactive UI with Ionic 5 basic UI components
+Building yoga daily practice a basic application using ionic 5 capacitor where you can keep routine, tracking progress and new on your yoga schedule :lotus_position_man: in your application.
+Try to implement MVC pattern and clean code with interactive UI with Ionic 5 basic UI components

-## Features Now Added
+## :clipboard: Features Now Added
 here I added all the completed component, services or features

 - [x] Custom alert design with callback functionality